LLM Reference

 • Composer 2.5 uniquely exposes Function calling, Tool use, and Code execution in local model data.

-• Local decision data tags Composer 2.5 for Coding, Agents, and JSON / Tool use.
+• Local decision data tags Composer 2.5 for Coding, RAG, and Agents.

 Choose Phi-4 Mini Flash Reasoning when...